Digital Inclusiveness: How to ensure no European is left behind

 Excellent and secure connectivity for everybody and everywhere in Europe is a prerequisite for a society in which every business and citizen can fully participate.
 Therefore, by 2030, the Commission wants all European households to be covered by a Gigabit network, with all populated areas covered by 5G.
 Improved broadband connectivity will result in a more inclusive, resilient and innovative Europe.
 People will have smoother services to learn digital skills and gain access to more jobs and flexible working conditions.

-Fabrizia Benini, Deputy to Director Digital Economy, Recovery Plan & Skills, DG CONNECT, European Commission
+Fabrizia Benini, Deputy to Director and Head of Unit, Digital Economy, Recovery Plan & Skills, DG CONNECT, European Commission

 Mario Mariniello, Senior Fellow, Bruegel